 - any content you post on Spotify and details about that content

 When this sharing occurs, the third party service may store a copy of it to support their features.

 Personal data you may choose to share

-When you register for a Spotify Support Account on the Spotify Support Community, we will ask you to create a specific Spotify Support Community username.
-This will be publicly displayed to anyone who accesses the Spotify Support Community along with any questions or comments you post.
+When you register for an account on the Spotify Support Community, we’ll ask you to create a profile name.
+This will be publicly displayed to anyone who uses the Spotify Support Community.
+We’ll also display any questions or comments you post.